Take Me Bak 'OME

 In my loft I have boxes of Slade pin-ups, posters, interviews and clippings.
 They are going yellow with age and I thought that I should do something with them.
 I therefore decided to scan a load of them and put them on this website.
 In that way I can keep the memories and share the history with any fans that want to check this site.
 All the major Slade events are covered here:- The Lincoln Festival in 1972, Slade's London Palladium concert 1973, The NME Music Awards show 1973, the Earls Court gig , Don's accident, The filming of Flame, Slade emigrating to the USA in 1975, Jim and Nod's marriages, The Reading Festival, Nod getting beaten up in 1978 etc.

 I was suprised when I re-read many of these articles.
 I have realised that much of Slade's press was never quite as bad as I imagined.
-(I seemed to remember that the band received loads of bad press when they fell from grace with the public - but this really isn't so).
+(I seemed to remember that the band received loads of negative press when they fell from grace with the public - but this really isn't so).
 Many album and concert reviews were quite balanced - it was just that the writers were never so hooked on Slade as I was!
 Also, I was shocked at how many times Slade were featured in Jackie.
-I seem to have built up a big collection of Jackie features - probably inheirited from girl fans when they moved on to other bands.
-Some of the Jackie articles are very trivial - but it does seem that most of them were based on fact and they give a good insight into the private lives of the band.
+I seem to have built up a big collection of Jackie features - sometimes I inheirited articles from girl fans who I knew giving them to me when they moved on to other bands.
+Some of the Jackie articles are very trivial in content - but most of them were based on fact and they give a good insight into the private lives of the band.

 I eventually moved on to buy more "serious" music papers.
 I really liked Disc, which eventually merged with Record Mirror.
 I also bought Melody Maker, NME, Sounds and Superpop whenever they featured Slade.